John Delaney (Florida politician): Early life

 He graduated from Terry Parker High School in 1974.
-He was Captain of the Debate Team, was a regional champion and was offered several debate scholarships to colleges/universities, including the University of Florida.
+He was captain of the debate team, was a regional champion and was offered a number of debate scholarships to colleges/universities, including to the University of Florida.
 He declined the scholarships to focus on his studies.

 At the University of Florida, he joined Delta Upsilon fraternity, graduated in 3 years and received a B.A. in 1977.
 He did some post-baccalaureate work before starting law school in 1978.
-In 1981, he received a J.D. from the University of Florida Levin College of Law.
-He later received an Honorary Doctorate from Edward Waters College, now Edward Waters University.
+In 1981, he received a J.D. from the University of Florida Levin College of Law, passing the bar the same year.
+He later received an honorary doctorate from Edward Waters College, now Edward Waters University.

 Delaney and his wife Gena met in 1979 and married in 1980.
 She graduated from UF, then went on after their first two children were born to obtain a Nursing degree.
-She worked at St Vincent’s Hospital.
+She worked at St Vincent's Hospital.
 They reside in Neptune Beach, a town on a barrier island off the coast of the mainland of Jacksonville.
 Their house is the home Gena grew up in.
 They have four children: Bill (Katie), Adrian (Will) Milford, Meg (Drake) Skinner and Jimmy (Payton.)
-John and Gena have four grandchildren, identical twin boys and two granddaughters.
-They also helped raise a niece (Rebecca Keeney (Maldonado) (Husband Jorge) and a nephew Nathan Keeney (Paola) when Gena’s oldest sister died in a car crash in 1987.
+John and Gena have five grandchildren.
+They also helped raise a niece (Rebecca Keeney (Maldonado) (Husband Jorge) and a nephew Nathan Keeney (Paola) when Gena's oldest sister died in a car crash in 1987.
 Rebecca and Nathan have three children total.
 Bill is a published author and co-owner of the blog, The Jaxon and of the local magazine, Edible.
-Gena retired from nursing when John was elected Mayor to care for their children, and for her mother.
+Gena retired from nursing when John was elected Mayor to care for their children, and to also help care for her mother.
+(Both of Gena's parents lived with the Delaney's until their deaths in 1985 and 1997, respectively.)

-Delaney graduated law school and passed the Florida Bar exam in 1981 and was hired by then State Attorney Ed Austin, becoming Austin's Chief Assistant State Attorney in 1985.
+Delaney graduated law school and passed the Florida Bar exam in 1981 and was hired by then State Attorney Ed Austin, becoming Austin's chief assistant state attorney in 1985.
 He was the youngest Chief Assistant of the 20 judicial circuits in the state at the time, and still was when he left the courthouse in 1991.
 Austin became a second father figure and a role model to Delaney and to many of the thousands who worked for Austin.
 Austin was one of the most influential figures in Jacksonville history.
-When Austin was elected Mayor of Jacksonville in 1991, Delaney became the city's General Counsel for two years, and served as Austin's chief of staff for two years.
+When Austin was elected mayor of Jacksonville in 1991, Delaney became the city's general counsel for two years, and served as Austin's chief of staff for two years.
 Delaney ran for mayor himself in 1995 when Austin declined to seek a second term.
 Austin endorsed Delaney.